(Pocket-lint) - Over the last couple of years, there has been a dramatic rise in the adoption of mesh network systems for the home.

 You use one main Wi-Fi point plugged into your home router through an Ethernet cable.
 Then, each subsequent device is placed a sufficient distance from the primary point to communicate successfully.

 By doing so, each point fills an area with a stable Wi-Fi signal and, unlike Wi-Fi extenders, communicates with every other point in the system, adapting signal strength as needed.
-This then ensures that, no matter where in your home you wander, the signal you receive on your phone, tablet, laptop or other wireless gadgetry is the same.
+This then ensures that no matter where in your home you wander, the signal you receive on your phone, tablet, laptop or other wireless gadgetry is the same.

 What's more, you don't need separate login details for each of the points, the overall signal emitted from the points is treated the same by your wireless device, as if it comes from just one source.

 For example, if you are in a bedroom where one of the secondary points is placed, it will transmit your data request to the nearest other point it finds and so-on.
-This also improves speed of connection in comparison, say, to a Wi-Fi extender that either requires a strong wireless signal from your existing router to perform well or works through a powerline connection which is less efficient and can impact on download and upload speeds.
+This also improves the speed of connection in comparison, say, to a Wi-Fi extender that either requires a strong wireless signal from your existing router to perform well or works through a powerline connection which is less efficient and can impact on download and upload speeds.

-Wi-Fi extenders traditionally have limited range - the same or even less than your Wi-Fi router - and adding more for greater coverage can actually cause conflicts in your signal as they do not speak to each other effectively.
+Wi-Fi extenders traditionally have a limited range - the same or even less than your Wi-Fi router - and adding more for greater coverage can actually cause conflicts in your signal as they do not speak to each other effectively.
 A mesh network communicates internally and often to ensure there are no conflicts.

 How do you set up and use a mesh network?

 The amount of additional points you need generally depends on how big your home is.
-Google, for example, claims that a smaller home or apartment would really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.
+Google, for example, claims that a smaller home or apartment will really only require one of its Google Wifi points - although you could probably just make do with your existing router in that case.

 It says you need two for a medium house and three for a larger home of around 170 to 420 square metres.